shakacode/react_on_rails/docs/tutorial.md

 Next, configure your app for Puma, per the [instructions on Heroku](https://devcenter.heroku.com/articles/deploying-rails-applications-with-the-puma-web-server).

+Create `/Procfile`.
+This is what Heroku uses to start your app.

 `Procfile`
 ```
 web: bundle exec puma -C config/puma.rb
 ```

+Note, newer versions of Rails create this file automatically.
+However, the [docs on Heroku](https://devcenter.heroku.com/articles/deploying-rails-applications-with-the-puma-web-server#config) have something a bit different, so please make it conform to those docs.
+As of 2018-10-13, the docs looked like this:

 `config/puma.rb`
 ```rb